Skip to main content

 Top 10 Safest Cities to Live in North Carolina (2026 Crime Rankings)

-This 2026 ranking compares North Carolina cities and towns by crime rate, using FBI-reported data and local police statistics.
+This 2026 ranking compares the safest cities to live in North Carolina by crime rate, using FBI-reported data and local police statistics.
 Every city below has a crime rate well below state and national averages, with strong buyer demand in 2026.

 How to read this table: Crime rates are shown per 1,000 residents.
 Home prices reflect typical 2026 buyer ranges.
 "Buyer competition" matters because low-crime areas sell faster - especially near Raleigh and Charlotte.